 The Authority is a single enterprise fund even though it provides various utility services.
 The Authority also has a fiduciary fund to account for the funds held in trust for other post-employment benefit plans.
-The Annual Comprehensive Financial Report is presented in four sections: Introductory, Financial, Statistical, and General Comments and Recommendations.
+The Comprehensive Annual Financial Report is presented in four sections: Introductory, Financial, Statistical, and General Comments and Recommendations.
 The Introductory section includes a letter of transmittal, the Authority's Organizational Chart, and a System Overview.
 The Financial section includes Management's Discussion and Analysis, Financial Statements with accompanying notes, Supplementary Information, and the Independent Auditor's Report.
 The Statistical section includes selected financial, operational, and demographic information, generally presented on a multi-year basis.
 The General Comments and Recommendations section presents required additional auditor reporting on New Jersey statutory compliance.
-The Authority adopted Governmental Accounting Standards Board (GASB) Statement 34 for the fiscal period ending May 31, 2003, Other Post-Employment Benefits GASB Statement 45 starting in the fiscal year ended May 31, 2009, GASB Statement 65 starting in the fiscal year ended May 31, 2014, GASB Statement 68 (Accounting and Financial Reporting for Pensions) in the fiscal year ended May 31, 2016, GASB Statement 74 (Financial Reporting for Postemployment Benefit Plans Other than Pension Plans, in fiscal year ended May 31, 2018, and GASB 75 (Accounting and Financial Reporting for Postemployment Benefit Plans Other Than Pensions) for the year ended May 31, 2019.
+The Authority adopted Governmental Accounting Standards Board (GASB) Statement 34 for the fiscal period ending May 31, 2003, Other Post-Employment Benefits GASB Statement 45 starting in the fiscal year ended May 31, 2009, GASB Statement 65 starting in the fiscal year ended May 31, 2014, GASB Statement 68 (Accounting and Financial Reporting for Pensions) in the fiscal year ended May 31, 2016, GASB Statement 74 (Financial Reporting for Postemployment Benefit Plans Other than Pension Plans, in fiscal year ended May 31, 2018, GASB 75 (Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions) for the year ended May 31, 2019, GASB Statement 87 (Leases) in the fiscal year ended May 31, 2023, GASB Statement 94 (Public-Private and Public-Public Partnerships and Availability Payment Arrangements) in the fiscal year ended May 31, 2024, GASB Statement 96 (Subscription-Based Information Technology Arrangements) in the year ended May 31, 2024, and GASB Statement 99 (Omnibus 2022) in the year ended May 31, 2024.